F4FXL/DStarGateway/README.md

 # 2. Current State
 ## 2.1.
 Code sanity
-The current code is working, yet ugly IMHO as it is a mix of C and C++ of various ages.
+The current code is working, yet it is a mix of C and C++ of various ages and there is plenty of room for rework.
 I realised that G4KLx started programming this over a decade ago, when C++11 was not yet a thing !

 The code has also been amended to no longer rely on compiler defines for paths like log or data.
 These can be set in configuration file.